TakahiroNNN/Blockchain_Python/README.md

 ## Summary

-- It is to learn a blockchain system that this is created personaly.
+- It is to learn personaly that this is created a blockchain system.
 - Using a web server port of demo-Flask, a server comunicate with the other about crypto mining.